- Definition and rules applicable

-- to improve the Administrative Arrangement to replace the ad hoc bilateral agreements on the sharing of collection costs;
+- To improve the Administrative Arrangement to replace the ad hoc bilateral agreements on the sharing of collection costs;

-- to draft an option paper on the collection costs issue;
+- To draft an option paper on the collection costs issue;

-- to contribute to training, monitoring and twinning actions.
+- To contribute to training, monitoring and twinning actions.

 A Customs 2013 Seminar on Single Authorisation for simplified procedures/centralised clearance conducted in the form of speeches/presentations 1234 followed by detailed examination and discussion of selected topics by Working Groups, took place in Budapest, on 1-3 October 2008, to prepare customs administrations and business to apply the amendment to the Customs Code Implementing Provisions on Single Authorisation for simplified procedures.
-A discussion took place on the best practices recommended in the report of the Project Group on SASP making the link to centralised clearance under the modernised Customs Code.
+A discussion took place on the best practices recommended in the report of the Project Group on SASP making the link to centralised clearance under the Union Customs Code.